hthuman/tech-interview-tips/_pages/code-katas.md

  </tr>
 </table>

 ## How to use code katas

 For every kata, do the following:
-* **Practice until you can confidently and correctly code the solution in <10 minutes.** An example progression would look like:
+* **Practice until you can confidently and correctly code the solution in a minute.** An example progression would look like:
     1. Unable to write the code after 10 minutes of trying (Don't waste time deriving the optimal solution yourself, just look it up.
 Instead, spend your time understanding why it's better than other approaches.)
-    2. Able to write the code, but it takes >10 minutes and/or multiple submission + bug fix rounds
+    2. Able to write the code, but it takes several minutes and/or multiple submission + bug fix rounds
-    3. Can write code in <10 minutes and perfectly on the first try
+    3. Can write code in 1 minute and perfectly on the first try
 * **Think about the time/space complexity as you code.** Think about this with every line you write.
 When allocating supplemental data structures, think about how this impacts space complexity.
 When you add a for loop, think about what this means for time complexity.

 ## What are code katas?